jwsi/GalileoCommand/README.md

 - `EDIT` - This edits an existing traveller profile.
 It will bring up a user-friendly GUI to allow one to modify existing traveller information.

 - `ADD` - This brings up a GUI for entering a traveller profile name.
-Once entered it will add all relevant information for that traveller into the PNR including name, SSRDOCS, mileage information and so on.
+Once entered it will add all relevant information for that traveller into the PNR including name, API info, mileage information and so on.
+The API info is formally added into the PNR at the holding stage to ensure segment-specific APIs.

-- `HOLD` - This will hold all segments in the currently displayed PNR and request the creation of a vendor locator for the PNR. *This must be done prior to any ticketing operation.* This script also adds in SSRDOCS for passengers in question in formats specific to each segment.
+- `HOLD` - This will hold all segments in the currently displayed PNR and request the creation of a vendor locator for the PNR. *This must be done prior to any ticketing operation.* This script also adds in SSRDOCS/API for passengers in question in formats specific to each segment.

 - `REFRESH` - This simply refreshes the PNR to ensure the most up to date information is displayed.
 It is executed automatically after holding to ensure vendor locator information is included on the PNR.